UiL-OTS-labs/jspsych-spr-mw/README.md

 ```javascript
 const ACCESS_KEY = '00000000-0000-0000-0000-000000000000';
 ```
-For uploading to the UiL-OTS data server you need to change this to the access_key that you have obtained when your experiment has been approved.
-Your personal access key should look identical, but all the '0' have changed.
+For uploading to the UiL-OTS data server you will need to change this to the access_key that you obtained when your experiment was approved.
+Your personal access key should look identical, but with all the '0' changed.
 For elaborate info see globals.js.

 ### Adapting stimuli
 In the file stimuli.js are a number of variables you can tweak in order to adapt the stimuli the participants sees.
-There are by default 2 groups, each group gets its own list of stimuli assigned.
+There are by default 2 groups.
+Each group gets its own list of stimuli assigned.
 This list can be used to implement the Latin square.
 In the boilerplate are sentences in an active, passive and filler condition.
 The two list complement